pskl/pskl.github.io/_posts/2010-10-10-artificial_intelligence.markdown

 ### WTF is CLIP???

-CLIP (Contrastive Language-Image Pre-training) is a machine learning model developed by OpenAI that can understand the relationship between natural language and visual information.
+`CLIP` (Contrastive Language-Image Pre-training) is a machine learning model developed by `OpenAI` that can understand the relationship between natural language and visual information.
 It is trained on a large dataset of images and their associated text captions.

 The model is pre-trained on this dataset using a process called contrastive learning.
 During this process, the model is shown two different pieces of information (e.g. an image and a caption) and is trained to determine whether or not they are related.
 The model is then fine-tuned on specific tasks such as image captioning, image-text retrieval, or text-image retrieval.

 One of the key features of CLIP is that it uses a transformer architecture which is similar to the one used in BERT, GPT-2, and other models that have been used for natural language processing (NLP) tasks.
 This allows the model to efficiently process large amounts of data and achieve state-of-the-art performance on a variety of NLP tasks.

-__CLIP allows the model to understand the relationship between natural language and visual information__, which is useful in tasks such as image captioning and visual question answering.
+_CLIP allows the model to understand the relationship between natural language and visual information_, which is useful in tasks such as image captioning and visual question answering.
 It can also be used in other areas, such as computer vision and natural language understanding.
 In short CLIP made any "text-to-image" tool possible which seemed impossible not that long ago.

 ### Diffusion models

 At first (essentially last year, in 2021) CLIP was paired with the [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network) we knew and loved since the beginning like [VQGAN](https://ai.googleblog.com/2022/05/vector-quantized-image-modeling-with.html).
-I remember very fondly the summer of 2021 spending all night long playing with __CLIP+VQGAN__, barely sleeping and tripping in front of this nascent aesthetic.
-It gave us a pair of goggles or a microscope to observe the latent world but soon enough we managed to __optimize the way we develop the digital photographs of latent concepts__.
+I remember very fondly the summer of 2021 spending all night long playing with `CLIP+VQGAN`, barely sleeping and tripping in front of this nascent aesthetic.
+It gave us a pair of goggles or a microscope to observe the latent world but soon enough we managed to _somehow optimize the way we develop the digital photographs of latent concepts_.
 Indeed soon after the release of a new paper diffusion models took over and rapidly replaced GANs, well [simply because they seem to work a lot better](https://aurorasolar.com/blog/putting-ai-to-the-test-generative-adversarial-networks-vs-diffusion-models/).
 There we had it, a new micro-extinction event in the machine-learning industry: ["Diffusion Models Beat GANs on Image Synthesis"](https://arxiv.org/abs/2105.05233).
 Depending on your level of expertise you can dig into the [math side of it](https://towardsdatascience.com/diffusion-models-91b75430ec2) which sheds some light on the denoising process.

 ### Dreambooth?

 One of the holy grails of AI visual art has been to generate more variations of the same and back in the days of StyleGAN there were 2 problems: firstly one needed to feed the machine a large collection of the same concept and secondly, after a cumbersome training, the results were far from being aesthetically interesting at all.
 My production for the exhibition of 2020 called [Serotonin Depletion](/serotonin-depletion) was based on Style-GAN2 and I was not very happy with the results.
 [Dreambooth](https://arxiv.org/abs/2208.12242), published in August 2022, changes all of that and enables embedding of concepts inside image generation tools in fairly inexpensive way, with very little material and __absolutely incredible results__.
 More than that since the fine-tuning process is [rather straightforward](https://bytexd.com/how-to-use-dreambooth-to-fine-tune-stable-diffusion-colab/) it has unlocked [a whole scene of custom diffusion models where hobbyists compete for generating the best results](https://civitai.com/) in the most creative ways possible, mixing and matching different existing networks with an palette of techniques that keeps growing.
 The potential use cases for this technique are [numerous and diverse](https://pixelpoint.io/blog/ms-fluent-emoji-style-fine-tune-on-stable-diffusion/), I would say this is currently the most exciting ongoing growth of any AI sector.
 One thing worth noting is that openness and the DIY ethos of [StabilityAI](https://stability.ai/) was amplified by this accessible Dreambooth technique (authored by Google Research and originally working with their proprietary diffusion engine called Imagen) for which most implementations rely on Stability's [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) itself!
 What a great, bizarre yet encouraging synergy!

+The end result of a fine-tuning process is usually a `.ckpt` file, a checkpoint file representing a new artificial frozen "brain" state.
+This type of file has effectively become a new medium, an artistic expression materialized in a few gigabytes of latent space.
+It is composable (checkpoints can be merged), editable (infinitely finetunable), modular (the output of one can be plugged into another), a ground-breaking generative primitive that will have deep repercussions on modern art far beyond the current neo-popart shallow vibe mostly carried out by sweaty machine-learning researchers and subterranean perverts.

 ## Implications and Ethical Considerations 🤔